kaitas/IEEEVR2020jp/VRinVR.md

 Moderator: Rob Lindeman, HIT Lab NZ, Univ. of Canterbury

 Confirmed panellists:
 - Ben Lok, University of Florida, in capacity as Chair of the Steering Committee for IEEE Virtual Reality
 - Liv Ericson, Product Manager for Hubs, Mozilla.
 - Cristina Lopes, University of California, Irvine
 - Anthony Steed, University College London

-4:05 Discussion and Wrap Up
+# 4:05 Discussion and Wrap Up

-新しい日付と場所：
-2020年3月20日金曜日、東部標準時午後1時から5時（GMT-4）、オンライン

-すべての時間は東部標準時間（ET）、つまりアトランタの時間です。 ETタイムゾーンは現在GMT-4です。米国は夏時間になっていますが、EUおよびその他の多くの国ではまだ夏時間/冬時間に切り替えていないことに注意してください。

-会場は、Mozilla Hubs、Zoom、およびその他のツールの組み合わせになります。このスペースを見てください。